-The KTMPO planning region is located centrally between the Texas Triangle megaregion and contains the Killeen Urbanized Area and the Temple Urbanized Area with a total population of 432,000 based on the 2020 U.S. Census.
-Over the last decade, the KTMPO region and its neighboring counties between Dallas and Austin have experienced unprecedented growth.
-By 2050, the expected population in the KTMPO planning area will be about 575,000, reflecting a growth of 143,000 people and 67,000 jobs added (University of Texas at San Antonio, 2022; U.S. Census Bureau, 2021; Texas Demographic Center, 2018).
+KTMPO's planning region is centrally located in the Texas Triangle megaregion and contains the Killeen Urbanized Area and the Temple Urbanized Area with a total population of 432,000 based on the 2020 U.S. Census.
+Over the last decade, KTMPO's region and its neighboring counties between Dallas and Austin have experienced unprecedented growth.
+By 2050, the expected population in KTMPO's planning area will be about 575,000, reflecting a growth of 143,000 people and 67,000 jobs added (University of Texas at San Antonio, 2022; U.S. Census Bureau, 2021; Texas Demographic Center, 2018).

-The KTMPO boundary encompasses all of Bell County, parts of Coryell and Lampasas Counties to include portions of Fort Cavazos and the following cities in Figure 1.7.
+KTMPO's boundary encompasses all of Bell County, parts of Coryell and Lampasas Counties to include portions of Fort Cavazos and the following cities in Figure 1.7.